 Mounting Brackets: There's not a whole lot to say here, except that you'll need some kind of way to mount your solar panel to your roof.
 There are two basic types of brackets from which to chose: simple aluminum Z-brackets, which are fixed and immovable, and aluminum tilting brackets, which allow you to raise and tilt the panel to provide a better angle to the sun.
 Z-brackets are extremely cheap and a set of four can be purchased for around $8.
 Tilting brackets cost much more and come in various styles and provide the added benefit of allowing you to raise the panel to perform maintenance underneath.

 SIZING YOUR SYSTEM

 At this point you may be wondering how many solar panels you'll need for your RV.
 Figuring this out isn't too difficult.
 You can either calculate the amp ratings of the devices you use and how often you use them during a typical day, or you can conduct an experiment and boondock using all of the 12 volt lights and appliances you normally use when you camp and see how long it takes to discharge your battery.
-If it takes, say, three days to fully discharge your battery, and you have two Group-24 batteries rated at 160 amp hours total, that means you used about 53 amps.
-Only about 75 percent of a battery's rated capacity is usable, however, so in this particular case you actually used about 40 amp hours not 53 amp hours.
+If it takes, say, three days to fully discharge your battery, and you have two Group-24 batteries rated at 160 amp hours total, that means you used about 53 amp hours per day.
+Only about 75 percent of a battery's rated capacity is usable, however, so in this particular case you actually used about 40 amp hours per day, not 53 amp hours.

 Another basic sizing rule used by some is to simply match each 100 amp hour battery in your system with a 100 watt solar panel.
 So if you have four Group-27 12 volt batteries (4 x 100 amp hours), you'll need four 100 watt solar panels.
-This surprisingly effective rule assumes you'll use an average amount of amps a day, but it works.
+This surprisingly effective rule assumes you'll use an average amount of amp hours a day, but it works.
 It's the rule I use.